JeevanCLK/JeevanCLK/README.md

 - Made changes to the application using Git and committed the changes to the GitHub repository.
 Configured the repo with a webhook against Jenkins URL to trigger a Jenkins job.
 Whenever changes were detected in the source code, Jenkins started pulling the code from the GitHub repo to start the pipeline as part of continuous integration and continuous deployment.
 The Jenkins declarative pipeline was integrated with a series of steps using the respective plugins for the steps to achieve CI/CD.

 **Series of Steps Involved**:

-- Git Checkout
-- Maven Compile
-- Maven Test
-- Vulnerability Scanning by Aqua Trivia
-- SonarQube Code Quality Check
-- Maven Build
-- Nexus Repo (Store the Artifacts)
-- Docker Build and Tag the Image
-- Docker Push the Images to Docker Hub
-- Git Checkout of Deployment and Service.yml Files
-- Argo CD
+JIRA(Gather Requirements) ➜➜ Code Development & test it in local ➜➜ Push to Github ➜➜ Jenkins Pipeline pull SC ➜➜ Git Checkout ➜➜ Maven Compile ➜➜ Mvn test ➜➜ Sonarqube Code Quality checks ➜➜ Vulnerability Scan by Aqua Trivy ➜➜ Mvn build ➜➜ Push the artifacts to Nexus repo ➜➜ Docker build and tag ➜➜ Docker push images to registry ➜➜ Update yaml files(Yaml files (deployment & service) in Repo2 ➜➜
+Image pull by ArgoCD ➜➜ Deployment of Microservices to AWS EKS cluster ➜➜ Access application with Loadbalancer server or Custom DNS

 ## Core Competencies